Local Government Denmark

 KL as a Member Organisation

-The various support and service functions takes many forms and covers a long list of areas.
-More specifically and as examples, KL assistes municipalies in the following ways:
+The various support and service functions take many forms and cover a long list of areas.
+More specifically and as examples, KL assists municipalities in the following ways:

 - Collecting and sharing knowledge and best practices

 - Clarifying legal issues – including issues related to EU legislation

 - Arranging conferences and inspiring events for municipal politicians, executives and employees